 When reached again, he quickly handed the phone receiver to his spouse, Mark Paris.

 “Franz tells me he would be honored to attend the ceremony,” Mark reported, “as long as I handle purchasing our airfare to DC and personally chaperone the trip.
 It should work out pretty well.
-He gets a the highest civilian honor a citizen can receive from the President of the United States.
+He gets the highest civilian honor a citizen can receive from the President of the United States.
 I get frequent flyer miles.”

 Word of Epting’s award spread quickly throughout the personal construct community.